hbuivu/Inception/README.md

 Docker Daemon | background service running on the host that manages building, running, and distributing Docker containers Docker Client | command line tool allowing user to interact with the daemon Docker Hub | registry of Docker images
+Detached mode | container continues to run in the background even if the terminal is closed Exposed ports | allows making network services running inside a container accessible outside or to other containers

+## Other concepts